All Products

 Data backup

 Cloud Backup supports the following backup sources: ECS instances, ECS-hosted databases, Object Storage Service (OSS) objects, File Storage NAS file systems, Tablestore tables, ECS files, on-premises files, and on-premises databases.
-Backup data is stored in backup vaults on the cloud and can be restored to the original backup source as needed.
+Cloud Backup stores backup data in backup vaults on the cloud, from which you can restore it to the original backup source as needed.

 Backup vault

 A backup vault stores backup data in two tiers: the Standard tier and the Archive tier.
-Backup data is initially stored in the Standard tier.
-If automatic archiving is enabled, data is moved to the Archive tier based on the configured archiving policy for long-term, low-cost storage.
+Data is initially stored in the Standard tier.
+If automatic archiving is enabled, data moves to the Archive tier based on the configured archiving policy for long-term, low-cost storage.

 To maximize data redundancy, Cloud Backup uses zone-redundant storage (ZRS)-enabled backup vaults by default in regions that support ZRS.
 In regions that support only locally redundant storage (LRS), Cloud Backup uses LRS-enabled backup vaults.
 No manual selection is required.